 First Trust Capital Management L.P. serves as the investment adviser to the Fund and is responsible for determining and implementing the Fund's overall investment strategy and for the day-to-day management of the Fund's portfolio, managing the Fund's business affairs and providing certain clerical, bookkeeping and other administrative services.
-The Investment Adviser is a Delaware limited partnership and is controlled by First Trust Capital Solutions L.P.
-First Trust Capital Solutions L.P.
-First Trust Capital Solutions L.P. is owned 50% by First Trust Capital Partners, LLC and 50% by VFT Holdings LP and its affiliates.
+The Investment Adviser is a Delaware limited partnership and a registered investment adviser controlled by First Trust Capital Solutions L.P.
+First Trust Capital Solutions LP is a Delaware limited partnership owned by First Trust Capital Partners, LLC and by VFT Holdings LP and its affiliates.
 The Investment Adviser is an investment adviser registered with the SEC under the Investment Advisers Act of 1940, as amended.
 Subject to the general supervision of the Board, and in accordance with the investment objective, policies, and restrictions of the Fund, the Investment Adviser is responsible for the management and operation of the Fund and the investment of the Fund's assets.
 The Investment Adviser provides such services to the Fund pursuant to the Investment Management Agreement (the "Investment Management Agreement").